lossanna/RestoreNet/README.md

         - Produced from exploratory scripts.
     - `2024-09_draft-figures/`
         - Produced from `09.1_draft-figs_precip-dev_subplot.R`.
+    - `2024-09_draft-figures-2.0/`
+        - Produced from `12.1_draft-figs-2.0_density-and-frequency.R` and `12.2_draft-figs-2.0_seeded-cover.R`.
+    - `2024-12_draft-figures/`
+        - Produced from `15_draft-figs_Sonoran-seasonality.R`, part of initial attempt to look at Sonoran sites only and match precipitation with plant seasonality.
 - `old_pre-2023-09-18_Farrell-data/` (do not run; used older dataset)
     - `data/`
     - `RData/`